you, don't expect to see a zebra"

 Treatment for EDS

 Treatment isn’t widely available.
 For most patients treatment is limited to medications that control the symptoms listed above.
 For example, a patient that has symptoms of arthritis or joint pain may take anti-inflammatory medications.
-This is still tricky however, because many medications can trigger other side effects that an already hard to deal with life can cause so much more difficulty to work through.
+This is still tricky, however, because many medications can trigger other side effects that an already hard to deal with life can cause to be so much more difficult to work through.